silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 All of these pillars of the frontend application can be customised, giving you more control over how the admin interface looks, feels, and behaves.

 [alert]
-These technologies underpin the future of SilverStripe CMS development, but their current implementation is _experimental_.
+These technologies underpin the future of Silverstripe CMS development, but their current implementation is _experimental_.
 Our APIs are not expected to change drastically between releases, but they are excluded from our [semantic versioning](https://semver.org) commitments for the time being.
 Any breaking changes will be clearly signalled in release notes.